Pre-workout: Retail supplements

 Pre-workout supplements are sold in a variety of retailers.
 The top-selling brands of pre-workout supplements in 2019 included Pre JYM Pre Workout by JYM Supplemental Science, ENGN Shred Pre Workout by EVLUTION Nutrition, and C4 Original Pre Workout by Cellucor.
 These brands were the top three in the overall bestseller category on leading bodybuilding informational website bodybuilding.com and Sports Illustrated.
 Some variations on common pre-workout products include sugar-free, creatine-free and stimulant-free options.
 The market size for pre-workout products was a $2.7 billion industry in 2008.
+In 2022 the market size for pre-workout had grown to $14.2 billion.

 Lack of regulation can mean that the ingredients used to prepare the product may not be of high quality and purity.
 This can mean the dose stated on the ingredients does not match the actual composition of the blend.
 Plant extracts in particular are often adulterated or of varying quality, but may be assumed by manufacturers to be pure and consistent.
-Also protein powders used to prepare the blend may sometimes be contaminated with melamine, a plastic precursor which is sometimes added to produce false positive results for nitrogen content.
+Also, protein powders used to prepare the blend may sometimes be contaminated with melamine, a plastic precursor which is sometimes added to produce false positive results for nitrogen content.
 Up to 50% of pre-workout blends analysed in one study were found to be contaminated with melamine.

 Purported benefits

 Impact on muscles

 An increase in muscle endurance is primarily attributed to the large amounts of caffeine in pre-workout supplements.
 The ingested caffeine acts as an adenosine receptor antagonist, which serves to reduce overall pain experienced by the consumer and allowing them to work for longer periods of time.
+Pre-workout also increases the amount of carbohydrates in the body which are used to increase energy in the body.

-Pre-workout has shown to decrease time it takes for muscles to recover from intense exercise, allowing athletes to reduce time between training sessions.
+Pre-workout has shown to decrease the time it takes for muscles to recover from intense exercise, allowing athletes to reduce time between training sessions.
 The improvement in muscle recovery is associated with the branched chain amino acids (BCAAs) found in pre-workout, particularly, glutamine.

 Other Benefits

 Pre-workout has shown to make athletes feel more energetic during exercise, but the higher energy levels are based on subjective judgement and there is little quantitative proof of an increase in energy.
-The improvement in perceived energy is associated with the large amounts of caffeine typically found in pre-workout supplements.
+Caffeine's role in enhancing the improvement in perceived energy is observed through the large amounts of caffeine typically found in pre-workout supplements.
+Caffeine also increases calcium release which allows for stronger muscle contractions during high intensity workouts.

 Studies also show that the caffeine in pre-workout improves focus and alertness in athletes as observed through a decrease in reaction-time in different settings.

-Side effects
+Adverse effects

-Pre-workout supplements that contain between 91–227 mg of sodium bicarbonate per pound may also cause digestive issues.

-Those who have taken a pre-workout supplement containing beta-alanine may also feel tingling sensations.
-This sensation is called paresthesia.
-Supplements containing large concentrations of niacin may cause facial flushing and dizziness.

-Drawbacks of using pre-workout are: